brktm

 This was a process that involved a significant amount of back and forth, editing and reviewing, and trial and error, but I was eventually able to generate a code base that gave me a functioning, testable prototype based on my designs.

+Using ChatGPT to help me create this prototype was an interesting process, and I still needed to leverage some of my previous engineering knowledge to get it working.
 However, it was still significantly more efficient than coding an application like this from scratch, as I could quickly set up a framework that I could make tweaks and edits to as necessary.

 Usability Testing and Final Changes